mgronis/ansible-recovery/README.md

 # ansible-recovery
 Ansible based recovery to be used with new OS installations.

-Uses 'dnf' for installing applications on a fedora system.
+Uses *dnf* for installing applications on a fedora system.

 To make sure that the prerequisites are satisfied run:
 ```bash